emacselements/emacswiki-packages/README.md

 # EmacsWiki Packages Downloader

-A bash script to automatically download Drew Adams' Emacs packages from EmacsWiki.
+A bash script to download a curated set of EmacsWiki packages (currently focused on Drew Adams' utilities).

 ## Video Tutorial